I have an old ticket - how do I get my license back?

 Defendants residing within the state of Arizona are expected to appear in person at Tucson City Court to satisfy warrants issued by this court.
 Warrant Court is in session only in the afternoon, 2:00 p.m.-4:30 p.m., Monday through Thursday.

-To be scheduled for court -- please report to Public Services lobby, room 104, no later than 3:45 p.m.
+To be scheduled for court and seen by 4:30 PM -- please report to Public Services lobby, room 104, no later than 3:45 p.m.